Rafting and canoeing adventures in Croatia's pristine rivers and dramatic gorges.

 Croatia is a country that needs no introduction when it comes to its dazzling Adriatic coastline, medieval towns, and island-hopping escapades.
 But beyond the sea lies a lesser-known treasure trove of adventure: its rivers.

 From the emerald-green waters of the Zrmanja to the wild rapids of the Cetina, Croatia's rivers offer some of the most thrilling and scenic rafting and canoeing experiences in Europe.
-Whether you're a seasoned paddler or a first-time adventurer, these waterways promise unforgettable journeys through gorges, waterfalls, and untouched nature.
+Whether you are a seasoned paddler or a first-time adventurer, these waterways promise unforgettable journeys through gorges, waterfalls, and untouched nature.

 Did You Know?